 Crown Lengthening

-Crown lengthening is generally performed to improve the health of the gum tissue or to prepare the mouth for restorative or cosmetic procedures.
+Crown lengthening is generally performed to improve the health of the gum tissue or to prepare the tooth for restorative or cosmetic procedures.
 In addition, crown lengthening procedures can also be used to correct a “gummy” smile, where teeth are covered with excess gum tissue.
 Crown lengthening exposes more of the natural tooth by reshaping or recontouring bone and gum tissue.
 This treatment can be performed on a single tooth, many teeth, or the entire gum line, exposing an aesthetically pleasing smile.

 Reasons for Crown Lengthening